Skip to main content

 Goals we've achieved

-We have already achieved a number of significant goals on our mission towards a fully electric fleet, with more to come.
+We've already achieved a number of significant goals on our mission towards a fully electric fleet, with more to come.

-• Auckland Council declared a climate emergency.
-In response, AT committed to helping significantly reduce carbon emissions by having a 100% electric fleet.
+• AT committed to helping significantly reduce carbon emissions by having a 100% electric fleet

-• The Climate Change Response Act came into action.
+• the Climate Change Response Act came into action

-• We began working to turn our transport fleet electric.
+• we began working to turn our transport fleet electric.

 • 9 electric buses went live on the AirportLink service.

-• The TāmakiLink bus service and 26 other Eastern Bay buses became fully electric.
+• the TāmakiLink bus service and 26 other Eastern Bay buses became fully electric

 What's to come